CLEANit/MatSimPy/docs/graph.md

 # Graphs - graph.py

-This page documents MatSimPy functions that handle NetworkX graphs.
+This page documents MatSimPy functions that create and modify NetworkX graphs.

 ## init_graph_from_atm
 <dl>